 Which Are the Safest Trucking Companies and Which Are the Most Dangerous?

-All carriers are required to report this information to the Federal Motor Carrier Safety Administration, an agency under the Department of Transportation.
-For example, the information provided in the links below will include:
+All carriers are required to report crash information to the Federal Motor Carrier Safety Administration (FMCSA), an agency under the Department of Transportation.
+The information they must regularly provide includes:

 - A brief summary of crashes involving injuries for a given time period

-- All basic information of the trucking company, from mailing address to the # of drivers
+- All basic information of the trucking company, from mailing address to the number of drivers

 Remember: If you or a family member has been involved in a truck accident, these companies have teams of lawyers and investigators working to protect their interests, and never yours.
 We can assist in all 50 states and our team is available on call to answer any questions or fly to investigate a crash scene.